EdmundBenedict/lordcephei.github.io/pages/plbndsdoc.md

 The following switches may be used in conjunction with `-fplot`.

 + -dat=<i>ext</i>\\
-   Substitute _.ext_ for .dat when writing data files.\\
-   Very useful when merging data from two bands into one figure.
+   Substitute _.ext_ for .dat when writing data files.
+This is useful when merging two or more sets of bands bands into one figure.
 + -nocol or --nocol\\
   Ignore information about color weights